 This image demonstrates the imaging capabilities of the telescope for a source, providing high angular resolution and sensitivity, for a source with very complex emission structure.
-Furthermore, on the right-hand panels of Fig. 7, we compare the MeerKAT commissioning observations to JVLA observations from Jacob et al. (2021) at a common resolution of 23".
+Furthermore, on the right-hand panels of Fig. 7, we compare the MeerKAT commissioning observations to JVLA observations from Jacob et al. (2021) at a common resolution of 23 arcsec.
 Overall, we find excellent agreement between the MeerKAT and JVLA observations, which gives confidence for official science operations of future spectral line observations.
-We note that the original JVLA data reveal narrow CH features which are not resolved at the spectral resolution of the wide S-Band 32k channel mode.
-Therefore, future observations of the ground state radio lines of CH will be conducted in a separate narrow-band mode at L-Band with a channel width of 1.633 kHz, which corresponds to a spectral resolution of ~0.3 km s-1 at the H I and OH transitions at L-Band.
+We note that the original JVLA data reveal narrow CH features that are not resolved at the spectral resolution of the wide S-band 32k channel mode.
+Therefore, future observations of the ground state radio lines of CH will be conducted in a separate narrow-band mode at L-band with a channel width of 1.633 kHz, which corresponds to a spectral resolution of $\sim$ 0.3 km s-1 at the H I and OH transitions at L-band.

-10 DISCUSSION AND FUTURE PROSPECTIVES
+10 DISCUSSION AND FUTURE PROSPECTIVE

-The MMGPS commensal survey has demonstrated a unique approach to large scale surveys in terms of key scientific drivers as well as the development of the corresponding instrumentation and processing infrastructure.
+The MMGPS commensal survey has demonstrated a unique approach to large-scale surveys in terms of key scientific drivers and the development of the corresponding instrumentation and processing infrastructure.

-In the time-domain we have predominantly focused on searches for radio pulsars with a priority of finding compact binary systems and have made significant inroads on this front.
-Of the 78 discoveries so far, 17 are confirmed to be in binaries with PSR J1015-5359 being the most compact ($P_b = 7.9$ hours) of them all.
-The ratio of binaries to total discoveries is almost 1:5 which is more than twofold higher than the average (1:13)34 ratio based on known pulsars in the Galactic field.
-The large fraction of binaries has primarily been a consequence of short observations coupled with acceleration searches thus improving the sensitivity to a larger volume of the binary pulsar parameter space.
-Comparing the binary discoveries with the Galactic field population reveals that the orbital properties are consistent with what is typically found in the Galaxy.
-This is
+In the time domain, we have predominantly focused on searches for radio pulsars with a priority of finding compact binary systems and have made significant inroads on this front.
+Of the 78 discoveries so far, 17 are confirmed to be in binaries with PSR J1015-5359 being the most compact ( $P_b = 7.9$ h) of them all.
+The ratio of binaries to total discoveries is almost 1:5 that is more than twofold higher than the average (1:13) ratio based on known pulsars in

-34 This is based on the pulsars listed in the ATNF catalogue (Manchester et al. 2005) after excluding pulsars in globular clusters
+&lt;sup>34This is based on the pulsars listed in the ATNF catalogue (Manchester et al. 2005) after excluding pulsars in globular clusters.